PRNicovich/NicoLase/README.md

 - Falling edge of MASTERFIRE pulse drives CHX outputs low and Arduino iterates to next line of sequence
 - After acquisition is complete, serial command to Arduino starts Post-acquisition sequence (here Ch6, blue transmitted LED high) for user-defined time

+With the Arduino as the master clock, the primary camera follows trigger pulses from the Arduino.
+The secondary camera, if present, follows the primary camera.
+For each frame the MASTERTRIGGER pin on the Arduino is used to trigger the primary camera, which is in External Trigger mode (rather than External Start or Software triggering).
+The Advanced Laser Controller software does not explicitly support a Pre- or Post-acquisition exposure at this time.

 Outgoing pulses are all 5v TTL.
 Incoming signals are anticipated to be 3v3 TTL signals (5v tolerant).

 Typical configuration assumes that CHX outputs are connected to lasers from Ch1 -> Ch6 running blue-red.
-This is arbitrary except for using associated PC software.
+This is arbitrary except for keeping things straight in associated PC software.

 ### Going foward
 As these systems continue to be used and mature more modifications and software will be added to the repo.
 Until then, feel free to ask questions or give a build of your own a try.